rh-cssre/glitchtip/docs/architecture.md

 ## Glitchtip architecture

-Glitchtip is An Open source Error tracking software and a upstream fork of Sentry.
+Glitchtip is An Open source Error tracking software which aims to be API-compatible with Sentry.
 The staging environment is available via https://glitchtip.stage.devshift.net and the production environment is in progress.

 ## The Architecture